 The Clerk of Court Operations Corporation (CCOC) has established performance measures including Timeliness of Case Creation, Timeliness of Docket Entry, and Collection Rate of Fines, Fees, and Costs.
 Timeliness of Case Creation presents the percentage of cases created within a certain number of business days after the initial documents are received.
 Timeliness of Docket Entry presents the percentage of docket entries entered within a certain number of days after clocked in/action taken.
 Collection Rate of Fines, Fees and Costs present the actual percentage of collections for the five quarters from when they were assessed.

-The Clerk’s Office maintains unclaimed checks for a two year period before escheating them to the State of Florida.
-To search for unclaimed checks held by the Clerk, please enter your name in the field below.
-If your name is found, please contact us at Finance.Clerk@DuvalClerk.com to claim your funds.
+The Clerk’s Office maintains unclaimed checks for a two year period before escheating them.
+To search for unclaimed checks held by the Clerk, please visit our Outstanding Checks Search page.

 Generally, Finance and Accounting mails checks within five to ten business days after receiving the notice to disburse, court order, or request for refunds.
 If a check is not received within 30 days from the date of issue, you may call to request an affidavit.